lorenmh/coen383-p2/README.md

 # Functions

-* `void initialize_process(process_t *p)`: given a pointer to a process, will randomize the values.
-This is the part where we use rand and all that.
 * `process_queue_t *create_process_queue(int n)`: given n, will malloc a buffer of process\_t's and return its pointer.
 Will call `randomize_process` for each process.
 This queue should be sorted by arrival time.
 * `process_queue_t *clone_process_queue(process_queue_t *pq, int n)`: used to copy the process queue
 * `void free_process_queue(process_queue_t *pq)`: frees the memory of the process queue